rjointer2/noteTaker/README.md

 GIVEN a note-taking application
 WHEN I open the Note Taker
-THEN I am presented with a landing page with a link to a notes page -- Not DONE WHEN I click on the link to the notes page -- Not DONE THEN I am presented with a page with existing notes listed in the left-hand column,
+THEN I am presented with a landing page with a link to a notes page WHEN I click on the link to the notes page
+THEN I am presented with a page with existing notes listed in the left-hand column,
     plus empty fields to enter a new note title and the note’s text in the right-hand column -- Not DONE